best fort lauderdale real estate agent

 How Much Money Can I Make?

-To start letting you get a handle on the numbers we have outlined several of theoretical scenarios, which you can view by clicking on the "Scenario" buttons below.
+To start letting you get a handle on the numbers we have outlined several theoretical scenarios, which you can view by clicking on the "Scenario" buttons below.

 How Often Will It Be Rented?

 The Number Two Most Important Question.
 The crux of the entire equation.
 Once again, it all depends.
 The standard within the Vacation Home industry is an average of 60%.
-But remember, that's an average, which means some properties will rent more frequently, some less, and that depends on factors such as location, features, how nice of a property it is.
+But remember, that's an average, which means some properties will rent more frequently, some less.
+That depends on factors such as location, features, how nice of a property it is.
 A house by the Beach will rent more frequently than a home further inland.
 A house with a pool will be rented more often than a home without.

 What Kind of Property Should I Buy?